konflux-ci/release-service-catalog/tasks/add-fbc-contribution/README.md

 | targetIndex    | targetIndex value updated by update-ocp-tag task                                          | No       | -                    |
 | resultsDirPath | Path to results directory in the data workspace                                           | No       | -                    |

+## Changes in 3.4.1
+* Removed references to data parameters `iibServiceConfigSecret` and `iibOverwriteFromIndexCredential` as they should not be changed by users.

 ## Changes in 3.4.0
 * Removed the `binaryImage` parameter so IIB can auto resolve it